-We'll address some of these issues in sections below.
+We'll address some of these issues in the sections below.

 Nerium EHT Ingredients

-According the product website (Nerium.com) a box contains a 30 day supply.
+According to the product website (Nerium.com) a box contains a 30-day supply.
 Taking 1 tablet of Nerium EHT has the following ingredients:

 In the table above, “N/A” means there is no daily value for that particular nutrient.

-While vitamin B12 was originally present as cyanocobalum, this has been changed to methylcobalamin.
-This is a trendy ingredient but for most people, I don't see an advantage to it.
+While vitamin B12 was originally present as cyanocobalamin, this has been changed to methylcobalamin.
+This is a trendy ingredient, but I don't see an advantage to it for most people.